Harrison Smith: 2021

 On August 29, 2021, Smith signed a four-year contract extension with the Vikings worth $64 million.
 To start the season, Smith recorded a sack on Joe Burrow in a 27–24 overtime loss to the Cincinnati Bengals.
 On November 7, 2021, Smith was placed on the Reserve/COVID-19 list after a positive test, which resulted in him missing the following two games as an unvaccinated player.
 He was activated on November 17, 2021.

 After being activated from the Reserve/COVID list, Smith posted either a sack or an interception in three games between Weeks 11–14.
 This included a sack on Aaron Rodgers in a 34–31 win over the Packers, an interception off Jimmy Garoppolo in a 34–26 loss to the 49ers, and a sack on Ben Roethlisberger in a 36–28 win over the Pittsburgh Steelers.

 Despite only recording one interception on the season, Smith recorded a new career high in tackles with 114 and tied his career high in sacks with three.
+He earned Pro Bowl honors for the sixth time in his career.

 2022

 To start the 2022 season, Smith intercepted a pass thrown by Aaron Rodgers in a 23–7 win over the Packers.
 The following week, Smith recorded a season-high 13 tackles, all of which were solo, in a 24–7 loss to the Eagles.
 From Weeks 6–9, Smith recorded three consecutive games with an interception.
 After intercepting a pass thrown by Teddy Bridgewater in a 24–16 win over the Dolphins, Smith intercepted a pass thrown by Kyler Murray in a 34–26 win over the Cardinals and followed that with an interception off a pass thrown by Taylor Heinicke in a 20–17 win over the Washington Commanders.
 In a 27–22 win over the Jets in Week 13, Smith recorded his fifth interception of the season off a pass thrown by Mike White, tying his single-season career high.
 In 14 appearances and starts in the 2022 season, Smith had 85 total tackles (66 solo), five interceptions, ten passes defended, and one forced fumble.
+He was ranked 97th by his fellow players on the NFL Top 100 Players of 2023.

 2023

-In 2023, Smith played in 17 games recording 93 tackles, 3 sacks and 3 forced fumbles.
+In Week 4 of the 2023 season, Smith had three sacks in a 21–13 win over the Panthers.
+In the 2023 season, he played in 17 games recording 93 tackles, 3 sacks and 3 forced fumbles.
+He was ranked 93rd by his fellow players on the NFL Top 100 Players of 2024.